moira-alert/prometheus-codemirror-metricsql/web/ui/module/codemirror-metricsql/README.md

 ## Usage

-As the setup of the PromQL language can a bit tricky in CMN, this lib provides a class `PromQLExtension` which is here to help you to configure the different extensions we aim to provide.
+As the setup of the MetricsQL language can a bit tricky in CMN, this lib provides a class `PromQLExtension` which is here to help you to configure the different extensions we aim to provide.

 ### Default setup